AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 As the properties we want to specify grow more complex, the need can arise for entities that are only used for the purpose of specification.
 In a qualification process, it may be important to make sure that these new entities cannot affect the behavior of the program, or even to ensure they are removed from production code.
 This concept, usually called ghost code, is supported in SPARK 2014 by the new :ada:`Ghost` aspect.

 The :ada:`Ghost` aspect can be used to annotate any normal entity, such as variables, types, subprograms, or packages.
-If an entity is marked as :ada:`Ghost`, GNATprove will make sure that it cannot affect the program’s behavior.
+If an entity is marked as :ada:`Ghost`, GNATprove will make sure that it cannot affect the program's behavior.
 To be able to dynamically test the contracts using it, ghost code will be executed like normal code when the program is compiled with assertions enabled.
 The compiler can also be instructed not to generate code for ghost entities.

 As an example: